-259. A notable point is that is that all of the HEIs visited by the OECD team have an office in charge of international co-operation which is relatively well staffed and in regular contact with the regional education authority.
+A notable point is that all of the TEIs visited by the Review Team have an office in charge of international co-operation which is relatively well staffed and in regular contact with the regional education authority.
 It would, however, be useful to establish an association at national level of directors of these international co-operation departments where members could share ideas and experiences and foster mutual professional development.